Seine (department): General characteristics

 From 1929 to its abolition in 1968, the department consisted of the City of Paris and 80 surrounding suburban communes.
-It had an area of 480 km² (185 sq. miles), 22% of that area being the City of Paris and 78% being suburbs.
+It had an area of 480 km2 (185 sq. miles), 22% of that area being the City of Paris and 78% being suburbs.
 It was the only enclaved department in France.
 It was divided into three arrondissements: Paris, Sceaux and Saint-Denis.

 For most of the Seine department's existence, its prefect also exercised direct authority over the City of Paris as well.
-As a result, Paris was the only commune without a mayor; it had theoretically less autonomy than the smallest commune.
+For all but 14 months after 1794, Paris was the only commune without a mayor; it had theoretically less autonomy than the smallest village.